 I was delighted when I ran the numbers on this new version and saw that it had almost 3g fewer carbs than my original recipe.
 At first I thought that might be a mistake but then it dawned on me why.
 Lily’s Chocolate!
 Back in the old days (aka four years ago), I had to rely on either 85% cacao chocolate such as Lindt, which still contains some added sugar, or I had to make my own low carb dark chocolate chunks.
 But discovering Lily’s Chocolate a few years ago has made my keto baking life ever so much easier.
 For this recipe, I used Lily’s Baking Bar and simply chopped up 2 ounces.
 But you could use the chocolate chips or the regular dark chocolate bar instead.

-I also know that people will ask if you can turn this into a full pecan pie.
+I also know that people will ask if you can turn this pecan pie bars recipe into a full chocolate pecan pie.
 I think yes, you will be able to.
 You will probably need more pecans for the filling and you can use the pastry from my low carb Press-In Pie Crust.
 Par-bake it for 10 minutes and watch those edges carefully as it bakes.
 If they are browning a lot, cover them with foil.
 The baking time will vary.

 Everybody loves pecan pie on Thanksgiving.
 Here is a low carb, gluten-free version of chocolate pecan pie bars.
 You don't have to get off track during the holidays!